 All in all the Matrix TF50 treadmill is one of the best commercial-grade folding machines you can buy these days, and definitely worth a look if you have the budget.

-There are currently only four Matrix treadmills on the market, so it's much easier to choose the perfect one for your home gym than it is with their competitors, Life Fitness and Precor.
+There are currently only five Matrix treadmills on the market, so it's much easier to choose the perfect one for your home gym than it is with their competitors, Life Fitness and Precor.
 Both of those companies have many more options.

 All of the machines that Matrix Fitness makes are rock solid and built to last, so regardless of which one you get you're making a great decision and getting an amazing treadmill.